muratk5n/thirdwave/en/tweets/2022/week41.md

 ---

-H2 Fuel News: "[New york power authority] may have found a feasible way to lower carbon emissions...
+H2 Fuel News: "[New York power authority] may have found a feasible way to lower carbon emissions...
 A recent hydrogen blending study found that carbon dioxide emissions (CO2) lowered by approximately 14 percent when 35 percent of hydrogen by volume was mixed with natural